Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: Introduction

-Additionally, the dynamical system formalism \cite{libro0} is a mathematical tool that is implemented usually in cosmology \cite{libro} in order to rewrite the evolution equations as a plane-autonomous systems and to analyze the stability of them.
-The results of the latter can give some additional information of the physics related to the system behavior which can be hided in the corresponding critical points of the system.
+Additionally, the dynamical system formalism \cite{libro0} is a mathematical tool that is implemented in order to rewrite the evolution equations as plane-autonomous system and to analyze the stability of the equation under consideration.
+The results of the latter can give some information about the physics of the system behaviour which can be hidded in the corresponding critical points of the system.

-Therefore, we analyze the stability conditions of the Bose--Einstein condensate trapped in a generic potential from the dynamical systems point of view, in order to analyze the stability conditions in such a scenario.
-As far as we know, this mathematical tool has been never used in this context.
-Thus, the analysis of stability condition as an autonomous system over the condensate in a generic potential can be helpfully in order to find the most favorable scenarios in which the system actually acquire more stable configurations.
+Therefore, we will compare the stability conditions of the condensate with the stability of the Gross--Pitaevskii equation for a Bose--Einstein condensate trapped in a spherical power law potential.
+As far as we know, this mathematical tool has never been used in this context.
+Thus, the analysis of stability conditions of the Gross--Pitaevskii equation as an autono\-mous system over the condensate in a generic potential can be helpful in order to find the most favorable scenarios in which the system actually acquires more stable configurations, when repulsive interactions are present.

-The outline of the paper is as follows: in Section \ref{sec:prop} we describe the main properties of the Gross--Pitaevskii equation and of the corresponding generic trapping potential.
+The outline of the paper is as follows: in Section \ref{sec:prop} we describe the main properties of the Gross--Pitaevskii equation and of the corresponding spherical power law potential.
 Also, some issues regarded the Thomas--Fermi approximation are revised.
-Section \ref{sec:dynamical} is dedicated to the dynamical analysis of the cases in which a Bose--Einstein condensate is endowed with a generic potential.
-We first show that there are four cases of interest, related to the values of the corresponding \emph{shape parameter} $s$.
+Section \ref{sec:dynamical} is dedicated to the dynamical analysis of the cases in which a Bose--Einstein condensate is endowed in a power law potential.
+We first show that there are four cases of interest, related to the values of the corresponding exponent $s$.
 To have a complete picture of the solution for the Gross--Pitaevskii equation in a Thomas--Fermi approximation, these equations are written as an autonomous system, and we study its critical points and general trajectories in the phase space of the resulting dynamical variables.
-Finally, Section \ref{sec:Conclusions} is devoted to final comments about the general properties of the Bose--Einstein condensate trapped in a generic potential.
+In Section \ref{sec:gen_pot} we analyze some thermodynamical properties of the system and its relation with the results obtained in dynamical analysis.
+Finally, Section \ref{sec:Conclusions} is devoted to final comments about the general properties of the Bose--Einstein condensate trapped in a spherical power law potential.